dineshbabu853/Data-Store/README.md

 # Key Value Data-Store
 This is a file based Key value data store built using **node js**
-Note : This project is published to npm on 01.01.2021
+Note : This project is published to npm on 01.01.2021 please refer [this](https://www.npmjs.com/package/data-store-local) for more details

 ## *Core Functionalities*
 1. Supports CREATE , READ , DELETE and UPDATE operation